Jameskami/J8Validate/README.md

 --------------|---------------------------------------
 from | object(s) to validate
-when | filter based on a predicate or all must | all objects should pass a predicate check mustNot | No object should be true for the predicate customMust | takes a boolean.
-Should be true noNulls | no object should be null withMessage | add error message if failure withSeverity | add severity if failure toValidate | returns a validation result
+when | filter based on a predicate or all all | no filter must | all objects should pass a predicate check mustNot | No object should be true for the predicate customMust | takes a boolean.
+Should be true withMessage | add error message if failure info | adds info severity if failure warning | adds warning severity if failure critical | adds critical severity if failure fatal | adds fatal severity if failure toValidate | returns a validation result

 customMust allows for more complicate validation that takes multiple arguments.
 Example: